Freight MCP vs CLI: Which Integration Drives More Density

 Recurring lane automation

 You ship 15 pallets from your Atlanta warehouse to Chicago every Tuesday.
-A cron job runs Monday at 3pm: warp quote for that lane, compares against your contracted rate, books if its within 5%.
+A cron job runs Monday at 3pm: warp-agent quote for that lane, compares against your contracted rate, books if its within 5%.
 Your highest volume lanes run on autopilot.

 Rate benchmarking scripts

-Run warp quote across your top 50 lanes every morning.
+Run warp-agent quote across your top 50 lanes every morning.
 Compare against what you paid last month.
 Output a report showing where rates improved, where they spiked, and where you should renegotiate.
 Pipe it to Slack.
 Your team sees rate trends before the market moves.

 CI/CD freight testing

 Your shipping feature has integration tests.
-The test suite calls warp quote with test parameters and validates the response shape.
+The test suite calls warp-agent quote with test parameters and validates the response shape.
 If the API contract changes, your CI catches it before deploy.
 Freight integration tested like any other dependency.

 Tracking monitoring and alerting

-A cron job runs every 30 minutes: warp track for all active shipments.
+A cron job runs every 30 minutes: warp-agent track for all active shipments.
 If any shipment is more than 2 hours past its ETA, the script sends a Slack alert to the ops channel with the tracking link.
 Exceptions caught automatically, not by customer complaints.

 #!/bin/bash